Trunkie-251/Reymaland-lore-cache/Lore/Roles.md

 A Warmistress is expected to fight for their in-system overlords and donate troops, resources, and infrastructure for the greater harmony of the house's warmachine at any given time.

+A Warmistress is *exclusively* lizard, save for those from House ???.

 ### Tactician

-A higher-ranking lizard officer who strategically plans, and commands military forces.
+A higher-ranking lizard(sometimes synthetic, and rarely human) officer who strategically plans, and commands military forces.
 Think two-parts intelligence officer, one-part commander.

 These tacticians are responsible for planning campaigns and logistics, serving a critical role in a house's warmachine.